aadityadeshmukh/parsa-hugo/exampleSite/content/Organize-Your-Life.4.md

 ---
-title: 10 things Iron will definitely do and 10 things he won't
+title: 10 things Iron man will definitely do and 10 things he won't
 date: 2019-05-14T14:46:10.000+06:00
 description: This is meta description
 type: featured